 If you need food, we can help.

 You can get food from any of our partner agencies in 20 SC counties.
-Harvest Hope has emergency food pantries in Greenville and Columbia, but those may not be the closest to you, so check below to see what's nearby. *Due to the COVID-19 crisis, hours may vary.
+Harvest Hope has emergency food pantries in Greenville and Columbia, but those may not be the closest to you, so check below to see what's nearby. *Hours may vary.
 Please call before visiting.*

 - Who does a food pantry serve?

 Food pantries are an emergency service for anyone in a financial crisis who cannot afford food.

 Food pantries provide groceries for people who are at risk of hunger, people who might otherwise have to choose between buying food and paying for medication, rent, or transportation to a job.
 Most food pantry clients only need help temporarily – often over a period of a month or less – because they lost a job or have medical issues.

 Food pantries help prevent a temporary crisis from becoming a permanent condition.

 - What do I need to bring with me?